-You will LOVE this BREAKFAST STRATA!
+You will love this bagel breakfast casserole!
 Made with everything bagels, sun dried tomatoes and feta.
 Easy to prep, and a breakfast casserole everyone will love.
 Just trust me, you truly need this in your life.

 Anyone else immediately think of that scene from The Family Stone with SJP getting her family’s strata recipe together?
 Then she learns Everett is allergic to mushrooms, and finally the next day the casserole dish ends up all over the floor and herself?